frobertpixto/hand-drawn-shapes-dataset/README.md

 ---
 # To do
 General
-- Create a Intro/Summary on top with visual explainations
 - Specify Licence
 - Add requirements.txt
 - Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf